froliceric0914/GraphQL-auth/README.md

 # auth-graphql-starter

-Starter project from a GraphQL course on Udemy.com - Section 3!
+A GraphQL practive project followed on Umdemy

 # GraphQL-auth